JovelRamos/MyFi/myfi_backend/README.md

 Data is normalized and saved to MongoDB for quick access.

+## Recommendation System

+The recommendation engine uses two approaches:

+1. **Content-Based**: Using TF-IDF vectorization of book descriptions
+2. **Collaborative Filtering**: Provides item-based recommendations using user ratings

+The system uses Python ML libraries for computation and communicates with the Node.js backend via child processes.

 ## Authentication

 JWT-based authentication with token verification middleware to protect user-specific endpoints.